Glossary

 How Profasee handles this

-Bruno, the Demand Planner, monitors sales velocity, inventory risk, and reorder timing.
-It flags stock pressure before it becomes a bad ad decision and coordinates with Oracle and Marko so pricing and advertising adapt to inventory reality.
+Bruno, Profasee's AI Demand Planner, monitors sales velocity, inventory risk, and reorder timing across every SKU.
+It flags stock pressure before it becomes a bad decision and shares those signals directly with Oracle and Marko so pricing and ad spend adapt automatically.
+When Bruno sees a 30-day stockout risk, Marko reduces bids on that ASIN and Oracle considers a price raise — without anyone logging into Seller Central.

 Frequently asked questions